 - Non-residential properties; and

-While a landlord may access a leased unit for legitimate reasons and upon proper notice, he may not harass the tenant, access the unit without a valid reason or access the unit without giving proper notice.
-Under the RLTO the landlord must give the tenant notice of intent to enter at least two days before he intends to enter the unit.
-He must give the notice in good faith using a method reasonably likely to provide the tenant notice.
+While a landlord may access a leased unit for legitimate reasons and upon proper notice, the landlord may not harass the tenant, access the unit without a valid reason or access the unit without giving proper notice.
+Under the RLTO the landlord must give the tenant notice of intent to enter at least two days before the landlord intends to enter the unit.
+The landlord must give the notice in good faith using a method reasonably likely to provide the tenant notice.
 The RLTO suggests that notice be given by mail, telephone or written notice posted on the dwelling.

 The landlord may access the unit only during reasonable times, defined as 8:00 a.m. until 8:00 p.m. unless the tenant consents to a different time or if there is an emergency.